oxidecomputer/management-gateway-service/scripts/README.md

 on hardware state, and interactions across resets can be challenging when using individual `faux-mgs` commands manually or via simple shell scripts.

+`faux-mgs` can be extended with new commands in Rust.
+For code of general utility, that is encouraged.

+However, it is sometimes desirable to code in a scripting language.
-While `faux-mgs` itself can be extended with new commands in Rust, this directory provides an alternative approach using the embedded **Rhai** scripting language to automate test sequences and workflows.
+This directory provides the ability to use the embedded **Rhai** scripting language to automate one-off procedures, test sequences, and personal workflows.

 ## Benefits of Rhai Scripting